 Wine Australia’s Rootstock Selector tool can assist you in your rootstock choices.

 Farm-gate hygiene practices

-There are a number of simple activities you can carry out to reduce the likelihood of a phylloxera incursion in your vineyard.
-Refer to our Farm-gate hygiene section.
+There are a number of simple activities you can carry out to reduce the likelihood of phylloxera being introduced into your vineyard.
+Refer to our Tools section for detailed information.